wildfly/wildfly/README.md

 > ./build.sh

-If you really must use Windows and don't have Maven 3
+If you use Windows and don't have Maven 3

 > build.bat